Pace Center for Girls: Admissions

+Curriculum

 Pace Center for Girls uses a gender-specific model.
 According to CEO Mary Marx, whereas boys become outwardly aggressive when affected by trauma, girls tend to be self-destructive and inwardly aggressive.
 The organization recognizes that a girl's pathway into the justice system often includes a history of abuse, academic failure, and harmful relationships; "PACE is recognized as a national leader in preventing at-risk girls from entering the juvenile justice system".
 Of the girls in the program in 2015: "31 percent had a history of abuse in the home, 42 percent had a parent or sibling in prison, and 44 percent had moved three or more times in the last five years."
 Common issues among students are teen pregnancy, mental health disorders, juvenile records and self-mutilation.
 While a pupil at PACE, students go through life skills classes, focusing on positive decision-making.
 Each girl is also assigned a counselor, who performs home visits monthly.